Information & Advice about how we are working during the COVID Pandemic

 Nurse Appointments - You can book an appointment with the nurse up to 4 weeks in advance, they see patients for chronic disease reviews, pill checks, depo injections, travel vaccinations, smears, BP checks, childhood vaccinations, NHS Health Checks.
-Our nurses provide Saturday Morning clinics to assist patients who find it difficult to attend during the week.
+Our nurses provide alternate Saturday morning clinics to assist patients who find it difficult to attend during the week.

 Clinical Pharmacist - You can book a telephone consultation with our Clinical Pharmacist if you have any concerns or queries about your medication.